DimitrisJim/leetcode_solutions/README.md

 Some small notes:

+- I usually use the best execution/memory numbers I can achieve.
+  Sometimes this makes me write code which is what you would call premature optimization (especially in Python.)
 - Rust seems to optimize very well and uniformly, leading to `100%` execution/memory consistently.
 - This leads me to believe that these metrics are hoarser than would be expected.
-Take them with a grain of salt.
+Take them with a grain of salt (Especially the metrics on memory).
 - I usually try to write the big-Oh for worse cases, but I'm not very consistent I believe.
+- I'm using Firefox, not sure if this has any impact on the timings for Javascript.
 - Search for `TODO: Improve` for places where I think I've messed up slightly.